sjkelleyjr/Deadlock/chapters/chapter_17.md

 Alex was halfway through her daily standup with the Data Analytics team when her screen lit up with a new notification.
 The subject line made her stomach sink: "MANDATORY: Innovation Workshop - Unlock Your Creative Potential."
 She opened it with the same enthusiasm she reserved for attending mandatory HR training sessions.

-"Vincent is hosting an innovation workshop," Mack said, appearing in her Slack with a message.
+"Vincent is hosting an innovation workshop," Mack appeared in her Slack with a message.
 "Apparently, we need to 'unlock our creative potential' and 'think outside the box.'"

 Jordan chimed in: "I just got the same email.
 It's scheduled for tomorrow morning, 9 AM sharp.
 'All hands required for this transformative experience.'"